ShoYamanishi/SDFont/README.md

 * -font_path : Path to the TrueType font including the extention.
 The fonts are usually found in `/usr/share/fonts`, `/usr/local/fonts` etc. on Linux, and `/System/Library/Fonts/` on MacOS.

-* -process_hidden_glyphs [highest codepoint] : Processes hidden glyphs that are not reachable from any character maps included in the original font.
+* -process_hidden_glyphs : Processes hidden glyphs that are not reachable from any character maps included in the original font.
 For example, 'Computer Modern' fonts have a few thousand glyphs (mostly math symbols) defined but not accessible from any character maps.
 This option enables the generation of the signed distance data for those glyphs.

 * -char_code_range [0X********-0X********] : This option can be specified multiple times.
 If this option is present, it proceeses the glyphs that correspond to the character codes in the specified ranges only.